“This nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident, that all men are created equal.'”

 As more militant black leaders rose to prominence, King broadened the scope of his activism to address issues such as the Vietnam War and poverty among Americans of all races.
-In 1967, King and the SCLC embarked on an ambitious program known as the Poor People’s Campaign, which was to include a massive march on the capital.
+In 1967, King and the SCLC embarked on an ambitious program known as the Poor People’s Campaign, which included a massive march on the capital.

 On the evening of April 4, 1968, Martin Luther King was standing on the balcony of his motel room in Memphis, Tennessee, where he had traveled to lead a protest march in sympathy with striking garbage workers.
 Suddenly, he was hit by a rifle bullet in the neck and died at a hospital an hour later.